 It's easier to understand the influence of geography when you compare flood insurance costs between cities.
 In our analysis of the most recently available FEMA data, we looked at where flood insurance is most in demand.
-Out of the 10 towns and cities with the highest number of active flood insurance policies, six were located in Fairfield County.

 Cities with the most active flood insurance policies in Connecticut

 FEMA recalculates Connecticut flood zone maps annually, which means the cost of coverage may vary from year to year.
 Checking your flood zone designation is an important step when considering whether you need to purchase a flood insurance policy.

 Homeowners can request a review of their FEMA designation if they believe it overestimates their flood risk, which may lead to unnecessarily expensive flood insurance.